aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometry-covers-another/_index.md

 A: Updates for Aspose.GIS for .NET are released regularly to introduce new features, enhancements, and bug fixes.
 Check the [website](https://releases.aspose.com/gis/net/) for the latest releases.

 ## Conclusion
-In conclusion, Aspose.GIS for .NET provides powerful tools for working with geographical data in .NET applications.
-By following the steps outlined above, you can efficiently **create LineString in C#**, **add points linestring**, and perform a **point on line check** to determine whether one geometry covers another.
+By following the steps above, you now know how to **create linestring c#**, **add points to linestring**, and perform a reliable **point on line check** using the `Covers` and `CoveredBy` methods.
 This capability enhances the spatial analysis features of your software and opens the door to more advanced GIS operations.

 {{< /blocks/products/pf/tutorial-page-section >}}